 Both Eric and Susan have medical careers.
 Susan is a nurse.
 Eric is a brilliant ophthalmologist and cornea specialist who divides his time between his practice in Delray Beach, Florida, the Rothchild Eye Institute with its unassuming offices and his home in the Napa Valley (he has led an innovative career, creating a number of devices used during corrective surgery and continues to do related research).

-We stopped by the Rothchild Eye Institute during our visit to Delray Beach but unfortunately our visit was on the weekend and they were closed.
+We stopped by the Rothchild Eye Institute during our visit to Delray Beach but unfortunately our visit was on the weekend, and they were closed.
 We also accidentally visited another Dr. Eric Rothschild’s office, upstairs in the medical clinic in Pembroke Pines (different spelling of the last name); remarkably to add to the confusion, the South Florida Eye Institute is located on the second floor of this building.

-They purchased a home in the Napa Valley seeking a lifestyle change in 2005 and quickly moved into the wine industry as 2006 was the first year they made wine commercially.
-Such was Eric’s passion for wine that attended the UC Davis 2 year program and graduated with a degree in winemaking and viticulture.
+They purchased a home in Napa Valley seeking a lifestyle change in 2005 and quickly moved into the wine industry as 2006 was the first year they made wine commercially.
+Such was Eric’s passion for wine that attended the UC Davis 2-year program and graduated with a degree in winemaking and viticulture.
 He is often in the Napa Valley checking on the wine, tasting and helping with some of the winemaking decisions.

-While part of Eric’s house is bonded for commercial wine making purposes his wine is currently made at nearby winery.
+While part of Eric’s house is bonded for commercial wine making purposes his wine is currently made at a nearby winery.
 The focus is on limited production wines, often with single vineyard sources.
-Their first vintage and release was a 2006 Cabernet Sauvignon and a 2007 Chardonnay.
+Their first vintage and release were a 2006 Cabernet Sauvignon and a 2007 Chardonnay.
 A Pinot Noir was released in 2010.

 Winemakers

-Kian Tavakoli was was initially involved in the winemaking – but is no longer involved.
+Kian Tavakoli was initially involved in the winemaking – but is no longer involved.
 Kian has built up an impressive resume of working at local wineries.
 He spent several years working with Cabernet Sauvignon at Opus One, then was head of Clos Du Val’s wine program and ran Crushpad’s Bordeaux varietal winemaking (a former custom crush winery that started in San Francisco).
 Today he spends his time consulting for a number of local artisan producers.

 This is truly artisan winemaking, each wine is currently only available in small quantities, usually several hundred cases of each wine.